Staying at the Mill House Inn

 Menus are changed regularly and concentrate on the use of the best fresh fish, meat, produce and other ingredients all sourced locally.

-Sharps local ales and an unusual and creative wine list compliment the lunch and dinner menus.
+Tintagel Brewary local ales and an unusual and creative wine list compliment the lunch and dinner menus.
 The Mill House is proud to be mentioned in several guides and publications, Alastair Sawdays Special Places Pubs and Inns, The Good Pub Guide and a member of Cornish Accredited Restaurants.

 The hotel and restaurant are open all year (apart from Christmas Day) so whatever the season you can enjoy a relaxing stay at The Mill House.